UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 (
   (
-    ("health education" OR "health polic*" OR "health organization$" OR "health service$" OR "health equity" OR "right to health*" OR "health coverage" OR "reproductive health" OR "sexual health" OR "mental health" OR "medical" OR	"wellbeing" OR "well-being"
+    ("health education" OR "health polic*" OR "health organization$" OR "health service$" OR "health equity" OR "right to health*" OR "health rights" OR "health coverage" OR "health governance" OR "reproductive health" OR "sexual health" OR "mental health" OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"

     OR	"disease$" OR "infection$" OR "illness*" OR "mortality" OR "morbidity" OR	"trauma"
-    OR	"cancer" OR "neoplasm$"
+    OR	"cancer$" OR "neoplasm$"
     OR "diabetes"
     OR "chronic respiratory disease$"
     OR "cancer$" OR "*sarcoma" OR "sarcoma$" OR "*carcinoma" OR "carcinoma$" OR "*blastoma" OR "blastoma$" OR "myeloma$" OR "lymphoma$" OR "leukaemia" OR "leukemia" OR "mesothelioma$" OR "melanoma$"